 The Loan Servicer

 Conor didn't realize they had to tell him that by law.
-In short, what a servicer tells you is not a recommendation but a requirement they must tell you.
+In short, loan servicers are not financial experts.
+What a servicer tells you is not a recommendation but a requirement they must tell you.

 The Financial Planner

-Instead of going to an expert student loan planner, Conor went to a traditional financial planner.
+Instead of going to an expert student loan planner, Conor went to a traditional financial advisor.

-Ironically, he recommended REPAYE.
-His reasoning was that it gave Conor the lowest monthly payment.
-Therefore, the low monthly payment would allow him to save for his house.
+His reasoning for telling Connor to use REPAYE was that it gave him the lowest monthly payment.
+Therefore, the low monthly payment would allow him to accomplish three of his financial goals "quickly:" Save for his emergency fund, wedding, and then for his house.

-Conor then asked the financial planner how much home he'd be able to afford.
-The planner recommended a mortgage broker for Conor to speak with because he didn't know anything about mortgages.
+Conor then asked this financial advisor how much home he'd be able to afford.
+The planner recommended a mortgage broker for Conor to speak with because he didn't know much about mortgages.

 The mortgage broker Conor meet with told him that he qualified for a $650,000 mortgage.
 Conor didn't realize this is how much he qualified for, not how much he could afford.